nkoep/nkoep.net/posts/random-forest-regressor.md

 Decision trees are very simple models, which are easy to understand and apply, but which suffer from rather poor performance as they tend to be fairly biased towards the training data.
-Without deliberate measures to limit the complexity of the constructed trees, we may end up with trees where each leaf contains exactly one training sample in extreme cases.
+Without deliberate measures to limit the complexity of constructed trees, we may potentially end up with trees where each leaf contains exactly one training sample.
 Imposing limits on the tree depth, the minimum number of samples required in a leaf node, or the minimum number of samples to split an internal node can all help improve the generalization of trees.
-However, the performance on unseen data ultimately remains rather poor unfortunately.
+However, the performance on unseen data ultimately remains rather poor.

 One common way to combat this effect is by considering *ensembles* of trees, where each tree in the ensemble "votes" on the final prediction.
-*Random forests*, the topic of this post, are a popular method in this category, which consider *randomized ensembles* constructed in a way that avoids some issues that more naive ensemble methods suffer from.
+*Random forests*, the topic of this post, are a popular method in this category which consider *randomized ensembles*.
+In particular, random forests grow a collection of decision trees in isolation.
+On the one hand this means that the construction procedure is simple and easily parallelizable.
+On the other hand it means there is no mechanism to gradually improve the performance of the ensemble based on previously constructed trees.
+In contrast, *boosting* methods such as *AdaBoost* or *gradient-boosted trees*, which we will discuss in upcoming posts, incrementally improve the performance of the ensemble as it grows.

 The rest of the post is structured as follows.
 We first explain how an existing random forest is used to perform prediction on new samples.
-We then briefly explain how random forests are constructed, before going through a simple Python implementation that builds on the code we wrote in the context of our decision tree regressor.
+We then briefly explain how random forests are constructed, before going through a simple Python implementation that builds on the code we discussed last time in the context of our decision tree regressor.

 > The Python code we will be discussing below can be found under the following
 > tag of the Github repository: